Understanding Cat Dominance & How it Can be Stopped

 While cats are small, dominant behavior in cats can cause big problems.
 Dominant cats can become threatening to other pets in the household.
 Dominant cats will swat at, pounce on, growl at, hiss at, scratch and bite other animals.
 They may steal other pets’ food and toys, acting out the way a bully would.
 If this type of behavior is not discouraged and dealt with quickly, cats can turn their behavior towards the people in the household.

 Is the Dominant Cat Spayed or Neutered?

-Cats that are not spayed or neutered will eventually begin to display dominant behavior over other people and animals.
+Cats that are not spayed or neutered will eventually begin to display dominant behavior over other animals in the household.
 This is particularly true in non-neutered male cats.
-Spaying and neutering your cat will help to prevent dominant behavior from developing in addition to other unwanted behaviors such as spraying.
+Spaying and neutering your cat will help to prevent dominant behavior from developing, and it will curb other unwanted behaviors like spraying.

 From time to time, a cat may test dominant behavior on other pets or people in the home.
 This type of behavior can include attacking, hissing at, scratching, or hitting other pets or people.
 If a cat or kitten starts to engage in this type of behavior, remove the cat to a quiet and secluded place where it can calm down.
 If the behavior continues, lightly spray the cat with water from a water bottle when you see this behavior occurring.
-Immediately addressing any tests at dominant behavior will stop any progression of dominant behavior in your cat.
+Immediately addressing any tests at dominance will stop the progression of behavior in your cat.

 It can be tempting to swat a cat that is engaging in dominant behavior over the other pets in your house.
 However, you should never raise a hand to your cat.
 Spanking and swatting will only cause fear.
 Squirting a dominant cat with a water bottle is also ineffective.
 If you accidentally spray the cat being dominated, he will not understand what he did wrong, and he may become fearful of you.
 When all else fails, simply pick up the dominant cat and separate him from everyone in the house for a period of time to let him cool off.